 When we talk about habits, one thing is quite clear that not all habits are good and vice versa.
 But those bad habits have the potential to significantly impact our lives in a negative way.
-On the other hand, various good habits have the potential to lead us towards a successful life, in a shorter and longer run.
+On the other hand, various good habits have the potential to lead us towards a successful life, in the shorter and longer run.

-One the other hand, if a person has a daily habit of hitting the gym after work, then it is certainly a good habit because it not only makes the person fit but also keeps him away from stress which is extremely necessary to be productive at work.
+On the other hand, if a person has a daily habit of hitting the gym after work, then it is certainly a good habit because it not only makes the person fit but also keeps him away from stress which is extremely necessary to be productive at work.

 In both cases, one of the main purposes is to get rid of that work stress, but one habit is beneficial and the other is harmful, regardless of their effectiveness in reducing stress.